 He currently has collaboration with Norwegian vocalist Vibeke Voller resulting in an exciting, rich and creative inspiration to much loved jazz standards!
-“I took a chance” is their second Duo album which is due to be released at the end of the year.
+“I took a chance” is their second Duo album which is due to be released at a CD launch event in Brisbane Jazz club on July 8th , and the album is signed by a Melbourne label “NEWMARKET MUSIC”.
 The complimentary interaction of these two unique talents has produced a fresh and polished musical experience!

-In May 2016 Dan performed with his group two successful shows at EUROPAfest 2016 in Bucharest, and was invited to return next year as a Judge in the 2017 international jazz competition in Romania.
+In May 2016 Dan performed with his group two successful shows at EUROPAfest 2016 in Bucharest, and was invited to return in May this year for a solo performance and to be a Judge in the 2017 international jazz competition in Romania.

 © 2016 by Dan Papirany